kenliii/bucket-list/README.md

 # bucket list

-Hi i created a website for my personal use, it is like a todo list but for a bucket list that I want to accomplish in life
+I created a website for my personal use, it is like a todo list but for a bucket list that I want to accomplish in life

 theres a submit button of whatever i want for example if i want to go to paris i would simply put "go to paris" and cross it off